chanzuckerberg/single-cell/rfcs/0002-Upload-From-Dropbox.md

 #### 5. Start Upload Task

-The upload service is used to complete this task.
-Once an SQS event is fired, the Upload Job Handler retrieves the upload job and starts an upload task.
-An upload container will startup to handle the task and will change the upload status to _Uploading_.
+The upload step function will start an upload container and provide all of the parameters required to run.
+The upload container will change the upload status in the upload table to _Uploading_ before streaming.

 #### 6. Stream File